Histatin: Function

 Histatins are antimicrobial and antifungal proteins, and have been found to play a role in wound-closure.
 A significant source of histatins is found in the serous fluid secreted by Ebner's glands, salivary glands at the back of the tongue, and produced by acinus cells.
 Here they offer some early defense against incoming microbes.

 The three major histatins are 1, 3, and 5, which contains 38, 32, and 24 amino acids, respectively.
 Histatin 2 is a degradation product of histatin 1, and all other histatins are degradation products of Histatin 3 through the process of post-translational proteolysis of the HTN3 gene product.
 Therefore there are only two genes, HTN1 and HTN3.

-The N-terminus of Histatin 5 allows it to bind with metals, and this can result in the production of reactive oxygen species.
+The N-terminus of histatin 5 allows it to bind with metals, and this can result in the production of reactive oxygen species.

 Histatins disrupt the fungal plasma membrane, resulting in release of the intracellular content of the fungal cell.
 They also inhibit the growth of yeast, by binding to the potassium transporter and facilitating in the loss of azole-resistant species.

 The antifungal properties of histatins have been seen with fungi such as Candida glabrata, Candida krusei, Saccharomyces cerevisiae, and Cryptococcus neoformans.

 Histatins also precipitate tannins from solution, thus preventing alimentary adsorption.

 Histatins are a family of small, histidine-rich, cationic peptides found in human saliva.
 They are part of the innate immune system and play critical roles in oral health, including antifungal activity, wound healing, and cell migration.

+Histatin 5

+Histatin 5 is the protein that is associated with the most antifungal function.
+The antimicrobial activity is concentrated in a region known as the functional domain.
+An example of its antimicrobial activity is its mechanism of action against C. albicans.
+The peptide is consumed by the cell and it causes ATP efflux and the production of reactive oxygen species.

 Antifungal activity

 Histatin 5 exerts potent antifungal effects against Candida albicans by disrupting mitochondrial respiration and generating reactive oxygen species (ROS), leading to fungal cell death.
 This mechanism is distinct from pore-forming peptides and requires active fungal metabolism.

+As mentioned, histatins are able to boost oral health.
+This is due to its ability to inhibit adsorption of high-molecular-weight glycoproteins, which serve as sources for cariogenic bacteria.
+Moreover, histatins help maintain high calcium and phosphate ionic levels which boosts enamel integrity.
+Enamel integrity is based upon its ability to remineralize, which requires the precipitation of calcium phosphate.